-Lieutenant ohn Philip Sousa, who recently retired from the United States naval service after having served as chief bandmaster at the Great Lakes Training Station, has reassembled his old and seasoned bandsmen, to the number of sixty, and will give concerts in Olympic Park Sunday afternoon and evening, June 15.
-His programs will include his latest compositions, "When the Boys Come Sailing Home," Saber and Spurs," "In Flanders Field," "Solid Men to the Front," "The Liberty Loan March," the "Wedding March," "Semanting Parks of the Salar Salar
+Lieutenant ohn Philip Sousa, who recently retired from the United States naval service after having served as chief bandmaster at the Great Lakes Training Station, has reassembled his old and seasoned bandsmen, to the numold and seasoned bandsman, to the hum-ber of sixty, and will give concerts in Olympic Park Sunday afternoon and evening, June 15.
+His programs will include his latest compositions, "When the Boys Come Sailing Home," Saber and Spurs," "In Flanders Field."
+"Solid Men to the Front."
+"The Liberty Loan March," the "Wedding March."
+"Semaco

-Fidelis," "The Love that Lives Forever" and "Lovely Mary Donnelly."
-Among the soloists will be Miss Mary Stone, soprano, and Miss Mary Baker, coloratura soprano.
-Eagle herouls.
+Fidelis," "The Love that Lives For-ever" and "Lovely Mary Donnelly."
+Among the soloists will be Miss Mary Stone, Soprano, and Miss Mary Baker, coloratura soprano.